 During a pandemic, employers may not ask employees who do not have known or apparent influenza symptoms whether they have a medical condition the CDC says could make them vulnerable to influenza complications.
 Under no circumstances may an employer make decisions based on stereotypes or bias.

-If employees voluntarily disclose to their employer that they have a medical condition or a disability that places them at higher risk of COVID-19 complications, the employer must keep this information confidential.
+Suppose employees voluntarily disclose to their employer that they have a medical condition or a disability that places them at higher risk of COVID-19 complications.
+In that case, the employer must keep this information confidential.

 Employers may not assume employees with known medical conditions or disabilities are at heightened risk of complications from COVID-19.